5 Best Practices for Virtual Training & Onboarding for BPOs

 Covid crisis did not just change the way our consumers operate but also changed the way our employees work.
 Team outings, lunch celebrations, coffee breaks, and chatting at water coolers were no longer possible.
 In such a setting, it was not possible to train employees at a micro level, like the office setting.

 The virtual training method of the BPO industry and the onboarding of employees is a fairly new concept for most employers.
 Amongst the major differences between physical and virtual call centers, the employee training process is one of the most important ones.
 A virtual training program is not a new concept anymore.
 For organizations that are new to remote work, managers and leaders may have a difficult time prioritizing their worker’s training needs.
 The best place to focus on, first, is on the onboarding experience.

 For employers, the very first impression of any organization counts just like it does when you meet a new individual.
-If the onboarding process is disorganized or confusing, your new hire might start job hunting even before they finish getting themselves accustomed to the daily routine within your company.
+If the onboarding call center process is disorganized or confusing, your new hire might start job hunting even before they finish getting themselves accustomed to the daily routine within your company.
 First impressions always last.
 To make sure that new hire stays onboard, a company must be able to make their experience memorable and seamless.
 This includes helping the new hire to blend into the company culture as well as helping them with the training processes and procedures.

 Now, why do you think it is highly recommended to follow this approach as an organization?